Commitment and Contingencies

 Legal Proceedings

 We are involved in routine litigation in the ordinary course of our business.
 A provision for litigation is accrued when information available to us indicates that it is probable a liability has been incurred and the amount of loss can be reasonably estimated.
-Significant judgment may be required to determine both the probability and estimate of loss.
+Significant judgment may be required to determine both the probability and estimates of loss.
 When the amount of the loss can only be estimated within a range, the most likely outcome within that range is accrued.
 If no amount within the range is a better estimate than any other amount, the minimum amount within the range is accrued.
 When uncertainties exist related to the probable outcome of litigation and/or the amount or range of loss, we do not record a liability, but disclose facts related to the nature of the contingency and possible losses if management considers the information to be material.
 Reserves for legal defense costs are recognized when incurred.
 The accruals for loss contingencies and legal costs are reviewed regularly and may be adjusted to reflect updated information on the status of litigation and advice of legal counsel.
-In the opinion of management, the ultimate resolution of all pending litigation as of April 30, 2025, will not have a material effect upon our consolidated financial condition or results of operations.
+In the opinion of management, the ultimate resolution of all pending litigation as of April 30, 2026, will not have a material effect upon our consolidated financial condition or results of operations.

 Historical Timeline